houseofstake/houseofstake.org/docs/structure/delegates-and-participants.md

 - **Twitter**: [@openwebeconomy](https://x.com/openwebeconomy)
 - **LinkedIn**: [clgarrett](https://www.linkedin.com/in/clgarrett/)
 - **Title**: Co-founder of @beneviolabs
-- **Bio**: House of Stake delegate and DeFi founder, blending engineering leadership with community‑driven governance.
-I focus on shaping governance, incentives, and collaborations that strengthen NEAR's ecosystem, expand participation, and sustain long‑term growth.
+- **Bio**: Founder, engineering leader, and DeFi builder, Charles is dedicated to expanding access to digital assets through approachable, social, and practical crypto experiences.
+With a strong background in both product and protocol development, he has contributed across the NEAR ecosystem as a DevEx contributor and engineering manager.
+Their work focuses on simplifying complexity, aligning incentives, and building for long-term sustainable growth in Web3.
-- **Previous experience**:
+- **Previous experience**: Included in bio

 ---